It All Began With One Family

 Sara Beatty

 Sara graduated from Kent State University in 2003 with a business degree.
-She is the mother of two middle school-aged children in a school that the Ben Curtis Family Foundation serves.
+She is the mother of two high school-aged children in a school that the Ben Curtis Family Foundation serves.
 Sara handles the day-to-day operations of the foundation.
 She is also the liaison for all of our volunteers.
-She coordinates sign-ups for events and Birdie Bags, as well as our monthly newsletter.
+She coordinates sign-ups for events and Birdie Bags, as well as all of our reports.

 Diane Beatty, Community Outreach Coordinator for the Ben Curtis Family Foundation